tinamengxq/GDIM32-Final/README.md

 Through testing and iteration, I modified sensitivity values to achieve smoother and more natural camera control.
 These adjustments directly improved the gameplay experience.

+2. I also worked on refining how interactable objects are detected and how interaction is triggered.
+   The system evaluates:

+   - View direction using `Vector3.Dot`
+   - Distance between the player and target
+   - A threshold value to determine whether an object is within interaction range

+I adjusted parameters such as:

+- viewDotThreshold
+- Maximum interaction distance
+- Detection conditions to ensure that pressing the F key reliably triggers interaction

+My main goal was to make interaction detection consistent and intuitive.
+I tested edge cases where objects failed to be detected due to angle or distance and adjusted the values to ensure smoother gameplay flow.
 ### Team Member Name 3
 Put your individual check-in Devlog here.